 - are committed to developing a participatory approach to evaluation, where stakeholders are involved in the design of the initiative and the evaluation approach.

 - will share the findings within the institutional Evaluation Repository and beyond.

-The bursary is up to £1000 worth of funding for up to 12 projects.
-The funding can be spent on
+The bursary is up to £1000 worth of funding which can be spent on:

 - costs associated with the dissemination of outputs.

 Projects can be funded for either 12 or 18 months.